AidanG1/stat413-boxoffice/README.md

 ```

 # Exploring the database
-Go to this website: https://sqliteviewer.app .
+Go to this website: https://sqliteviewer.app or download this VS Code extension: VSCode extension: https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer .
 Follow the instructions within the website to upload the database file.
 This file can be found in the stat413-boxoffice/boxoffice/db/data directory.

 ### Data Folder
 This box folder in the cloud has the data -> https://rice.app.box.com/folder/284200986903